-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 1 Easy Learning Objective: 02-03 Explain the functions of financial markets and institutions.
+Learning Objective: 02-03 Explain the functions of financial markets and institutions.

 Topic: Underwriting

-- 86. Approximately what percent of the shares issued by U.S. corporations are held by investors outside of the U.S.?
+- 86. Which of these institutions are not major investors in U.S. equities?

-- A. 5%
+- A. mutual funds

-- B. 12%
+- B. banks

-- C. 16%
+- C. pension funds

-- D. 24%
+- D. hedge funds

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 2 Medium Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.
-Topic: Raising capital
+Accessibility: Keyboard Navigation Blooms: Remember

+Learning Objective: 02-01 Understand how financial markets and institutions channel savings to corporate investment.

-- 87. Firms can often determine the current price of any commodities they use in their production process by consulting the price quotes provided by:
+- 87. Firms can often determine the price of any commodities they use in their production process by consulting the price quotes provided by:

 - A. their investment bank.

 - B. the New York Mercantile Exchange.

 - C. the New York Stock Exchange.

 - D. the Standard & Poor's market indexes.

-AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Apply Difficulty: 2 Medium Learning Objective: 02-03 Explain the functions of financial markets and institutions.
-Topic: Financial institution functions
+Learning Objective: 02-03 Explain the functions of financial markets and institutions.